yrjarv/todo/README.md

 `./todo.py add <category> <name> <due date> <priority>`

-`due date` and `priority` are optional.
+`due date` is optional.
 If `due date` is not given, the current date is used.
-If `priority` is not given, priority 0 is used.

-If you want to specify a priority without specifying a due date, you need to enter `""` as `due date`.

 The format for the due date is `yyyy-mm-dd`.

 ### Listing all the elements that have not been completed